1 9 5 9 – 1 9 7 3 (USA)

 Next to Gunsmoke, it was the longest-running Western on TV and for much of that time, it turned in phenomenal ratings.

 In 1988, a made-for-TV film, Bonanza: The Next Generation was produced.
 None of the original cast appeared in the production, but Michael Landon’s son, Michael Landon Jr, and Dan Blocker’s son, Dirk Blocker, were featured in the cast.

-Two subsequent Bonanza made-for-TV movies were made, but had little – if any – residual results.
-A Bonanza-based show called The Ponderosa appeared on US cable in 2001.
+Two subsequent Bonanza made-for-TV movies were made but had little – if any – residual results.
+A Bonanza-based prequel series called The Ponderosa appeared on US cable in 2001.